Subhash-269/Social-Flair-Name-Generator/README.md

-# 🌌 Name Tag Generator
+# Social Flair Name Generator

 A **full-stack web application** to generate creative, thematic name tags based on user-selected attributes and themes.
 Powered by **OpenAI's API** and hosted on **Heroku**.